animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Using Spring Data for Apache Geode’s new features, you can simplify the same caching configuration to the following:
+Using Spring Data for GemFire's new features, you can simplify the same caching configuration to the following:

 </div>